PachukanisProgramador/Calculadora-em-C-/README.md

           2.1.
 If you don't know how to find "repos" directory, just search in Windows bar for his name.

-I don't use any other O.S. than Windwos, so good luck with them.
+I don't use any other O.S. than Windows, so good luck with them.

 ![Badge](https://img.shields.io/badge/Data%20de%20Lançamento-maio%2F2022-blueviolet)
 ![Badge](https://img.shields.io/badge/Nível%20do%20código-Muito%20Fácil-brightgreen)